 Jump to:

-It is a speciality of the Kansai region in Japan but is also popular in other areas such as Okinawa.
-However, this little treat is not globally famous like the typical mochi we all know.
+It's a speciality of the Kansai region in Japan but is also popular in other areas such as Okinawa.
+However, this little treat isn't globally famous like the typical mochi we all know.
 Perhaps it is because the ingredients are not easily found everywhere, especially outside Japan.

 Despite being named mochi, it is also quite different from the traditional wagashi made from glutinous rice.
-In fact, it is only called as such because of the similar squishy texture.
-This Japanese dessert is not as chewy as traditional mochi and has a jelly-like texture instead.
+In fact, it is only called such because of its similar squishy texture.
+This Japanese dessert is not as chewy as traditional mochi and has a jelly-like texture.
 Instead, warabi mochi is translucent, soft, jiggly, and dissolves quickly.

 Taste